FNRS Researcher Associate

 Phone: +32 2 650 6651

-Hennie Valkenier (also known as Elisabeth van Dijk) studied chemistry at the University of Groningen (NL) and obtained her PhD from this university in 2011 with a thesis on Molecular Electronics.
-After a year of teaching in West-Africa, she joined the group of Tony Davis at the University of Bristol as a post-doc to synthesise and study transmembrane anion carriers.
-In 2015, she moved to Brussels where she worked on the functionalisation of gold nanoparticles.
-As Chargée de Recherche, funded by the FNRS, she continues to study anion transport processes and molecule-lipid interactions.
+Hennie Valkenier (also known as Elisabeth van Dijk) studied Chemistry at the University of Groningen (NL) and obtained her PhD from this university in 2011 with a thesis on Molecular Electronics.
+After a year of teaching in West-Africa, she joined the group of Tony Davis at the University of Bristol as a post-doc to develop transmembrane transporters for chloride.
+In 2015, she moved to Brussels where she worked for a year on the functionalisation of gold nanoparticles, before returning to transmembrane transport research as Chargée de Recherches, funded by the FRS-FNRS.
+In 2018, she has obtained a permanent position as FNRS Research Associate at the Université libre de Bruxelles and has been awarded an ERC starting grant to develop new classes of transporters for ions and nucleotides.

 Supramolecular Chemistry | Transmembrane Transport of Ions | Anion Recognition | Functionalisation of Gold Surfaces and Gold Nanoparticles | Molecular Electronics